 - Influences on going concern, such as future levels of funding for local government The future funding for local authorities has a high degree of uncertainty.
 The Council has set aside amounts in working balances and reserves which it believes are appropriate based on local circumstances including the overall budget size, risks, robustness of budgets, major initiatives being undertaken, budget assumptions, other earmarked reserves and provisions and the Council's track record in financial management.
-The Council's budget strategy for 2017/18 was approved in February 2017. - Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
-Of all the partnerships, there were only two, Ipswich Buses Limited and Ipswich Borough Assets, both subsidiaries that requires consolidation in the accounts and the impact is shown in the Group Accounts.
+The Council's budget strategy for 2018/19 was approved in February 2018.
+The Council's budget strategy for 2019/20 was approved in February 2019. - Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
+Of all the partnerships, there were five, Ipswich Buses Limited and Ipswich Borough Assets Limited, Handford Homes Limited, IPSERV Limited and Stage Event Security Limited, all subsidiaries that requires consolidation in the accounts and the impact is shown in the Group Accounts.